CumulusNetworks/docs/content/cumulus-linux-518/Monitoring-and-Troubleshooting/Network-Troubleshooting/SPAN-and-ERSPAN.md

   ```

 {{%notice note%}}
-The Spectrum-6 switch does not support SPAN and ERSPAN egress port mirroring.
+The Spectrum-6 switch does not support SPAN or ERSPAN egress port mirroring.
 {{%/notice%}}

 ## SPAN